gmedders/ising/README.md

  - mkdir build
  - cd build
  - cmake ..
+ - cmake --build .
- - make
+ - ctest -VV

 To override your default C and C++ compilers, you can use the following instead (for example):
 ```
-cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-7 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-7 ..
+cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-8 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-8 ..
 ```

 Acknowledgments
 ===============
  - The cluster Monte Carlo algorithm was nicely explained in Lecture 8 of the course [Statistical Mechanics: Algorithms and Computations](https://www.coursera.org/course/smac) on Coursera.
 In particular, a reference implementation of the cluster Monte Carlo algorithm was provided in that course for python.
 Parts of it formed the basis for this c++ implementation.